coreos/quartermaster/doc/arch.md

 Cinder, a block storage provisioner for the open source cloud, or OpenStack Manila, a shared storage provisioner.
-It is more accurate to compare these OpenStack provisioners with Kubernetes Dynamic Provisioning, since both statisfy storage requests from users.
+It is more accurate to compare these OpenStack provisioners with Kubernetes Dynamic Provisioning, since both satisfy storage requests from users.
 As of this writing, there is no other technology in the industry which satisfies similar goals as QuarterMaster.